 You will have to select your departure location ahead of time, either Manhattan or New Jersey.

 As with most New York City attractions, there is airport-style security screening.
-I ordered our tickets online 4 months in advance in order to get tickets to the crown.
+I ordered our tickets online 4 months in advance to get tickets to the crown.
 They only allow a certain number of people through in a day, so be sure to order ahead of time to get the tickets you want.
-Tickets can be picked up at the will call window inside Castle Clinton in Battery Park.
+Tickets can be picked up at the will-call window inside Castle Clinton in Battery Park.
 These tickets will also allow you to skip the long security line and hop right into the blue RESERVED security line.

 This tour will probably take 4 hours if you choose to visit the Ellis Island Museum (which is included in the price and which I would highly recommend), so I would bring snacks.